Climate and Average Weather Year Round in Saint Augustine Florida, United States

 The brighter period of the year lasts for 2.2 months, from April 5 to June 12, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is May 2, with an average of 6.7 kWh.
+The brightest month of the year in Saint Augustine is May, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.8 months, from November 9 to February 3, with an average daily incident shortwave energy per square meter below 3.8 kWh.
-The darkest day of the year is December 21, with an average of 3.1 kWh.
+The darkest month of the year in Saint Augustine is December, with an average of 3.2 kWh.